 This study confirms earlier work that found that union labor delivers lower and more predictable project costs and more predictable schedules.
 Subcontracted labor also delivers lower overall project costs.
 The study confirmed union labor is significantly more productive than open shop labor and this higher productivity is linked to significant overall cost savings.
+Projects with mixed labor still see benefits in productivity and cost savings by having union labor on their projects as compared to open shop projects.
 The current study unpacked the drivers of this better productivity.
 As hypothesized, owner experts reported that union labor across all crafts has higher skills for both craft and foremen.
 One key finding is that the union labor and supervision are much more likely to be highly skilled and far less likely to be rated as average or lower skilled.
 The level of craft skill is directly related to overall project cost and schedule performance.

-The second difference between union and open shop labor is around the ability to reliably source the labor when needed.
-Projects that sourced labor from union halls are 40 percent less likely to be short on skilled labor than when projects sourced labor from open shop sources.
+The second difference between union versus open shop and mixed labor is around the ability to reliably source the labor when needed.
+Projects that sourced labor from union halls are 40 percent less likely to be short on skilled labor than when projects sourced labor from open shop sources or mixed labor.
 Skilled labor shortages create significant challenges to projects.
 Our study found that skilled labor shortages are linked to worse cost and schedule performance, including increased risk of major cost growth and schedule slip.
 Therefore, the source of labor should be considered an important risk management practice.

 Finally, we looked at the turnover of labor as another potential explanation for the higher productivity of union versus open shop labor.
 The study found that projects that employ union labor report significantly lower monthly turnover rates for their workers than projects employing open shop labor.
+Projects employing mixed labor appear to benefit from the presence of union labor with lower turnover than projects employing open shop labor.
 Again, labor turnover is linked to cost and schedule performance.

-The combination of higher skills gained through more consistent training, better deployment of labor from union halls along with lower turnover of craft once they are on the job together help to explain the significantly higher productivity of union labor that drives lower and more predictable project costs, lower risk of major cost and schedule deviations, and a reduced labor count that may reduce the exposure hours for the project.
+The combination of higher skills gained through more consistent training and better deployment of labor from union halls along with lower turnover of craft once they are on the job helps to explain the significantly higher productivity of union labor that drives lower and more predictable project costs, lower risk of major cost and schedule deviations, and a reduced labor count that may reduce the exposure hours for the project.
+The presence of union labor in projects employing mixed labor is evident in nearly all of the key success measures.
 Overall employing union labor creates significant value for owners through lower costs and more predictable schedules and acts as a risk mitigation strategy that reduces the risk of major cost and schedule deviations.